iarsystems/bx-docker/README.md

 Resolving deltas: 100% (211/211), done.
 ```

-## Building projects with the IAR Build Tools
 Finally build the library project for the selected `<target>` (e.g. arm, avr, riscv, rl78, rx, rh850).
 In the following example, "arm" was selected and `iarbuild` was used to build the project:
 ```console
 # /opt/iarsystems/bxarm/common/bin/iarbuild bx-workspaces-ci/targets/arm/library.ewp -build Release